fyang5/ClassificationDRvsDS_SVM/README.md

 # Classification of drug-resistant tuberculosis (DR-TB) and drug-sensitive tuberculosis (DS-TB) using clinical data
-This directory contains code for inference using clinical data to predict DR-TB vs DS-TB
+This directory contains code for inference using clinical data to predict DR-TB vs DS-TB based on a SVM model.

 load the test data and training data first, then using SVM classifier to perform classification. testData.mat is the test data with 25 clincial and radiological features.